Find out about the phrase ‘Hobson’s choice’, its historic origins and how people use it.

 According to a US study by The Nielsen Company, a global market research firm, celebrities are very persuasive brand endorsers.

-Find out about the phrase ‘Break a leg!’, its interesting history and why people use it, particulary in the theatre.
+Find out about the phrase ‘A turn-up for the books’, its history and why people use it.

 Find out more about Bell and what we can offer you.